ycrao573/ar-tour-guide-fyp/README.md

 - [x] **Get live distances and useful information** for each place with just one click!
 - [x] **Support 3 predefined categories:** shopping centres, MRT stations, tourist attractions
 - [x] **Flexible distance filtering:** Avoid places flooding!
 - [x] [NEW!]
 Support user-customized places.
 Add and view any place you care about!
+(Preview)
 - [x] [NEW!]
 Support multi-user real-time location tracking with AR enabled.
 Location sharing within your tour group!
+(Preview)

 **AR SDK resource:**